esm-dev/modern-monaco/README.md

     useDefaultDataProvider?: boolean;
     /** Provides a set of custom data providers. */ dataProviders?: { [providerId: string]: CSSDataV1 };
+    /** A list of valid properties that not defined in the standard CSS properties. */ validProperties?: string[];
+    /** Options for the diagnostics. */
+    diagnosticsOptions?: DiagnosticsOptions;
   };
   /** JSON language configuration. */
   json?: {
     /** Whether to show the import map code lens.
 Default is true. */ importMapCodeLens?: boolean;
-    /** By default, the validator will return syntax and semantic errors.
-Set to false to disable the validator. */ validate?: boolean;
     /** Defines whether comments are allowed or not.
 Default is disallowed. */ allowComments?: boolean;
     /** A list of known schemas and/or associations of schemas to file names. */